ChrisYoxall/go.learning/readme.md

 a struct you need to know the fields at compile time, and it's harder to iterate over the field values inside a struct.

+Go Routines:

+    - Always get one main go routine started when the program starts.
+    - Can create additional go routines by using the keyword 'go' in front of a function call.
+    - The Go scheduler manages go routines and by default only uses 1 CPU.
+This means only 1 go routine actively runs at once no matter how many exist (concurrent processing).
+    - Can utilise multiple CPU cores in which case there can be a go routine actively running on each CPU (parallel processing).
+Using 1 CPU is usually recommended.
+    - Channels allow different go routines to communicate via the '<-' operator.

 Go is not an Object Oriented language.
 Patterns that get used in go are:

     - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
 Functions with recievers